shajra/nix-project/doc/nix-usage-noflakes.md

 nix repl --file .
 ```

-Using the `--file` switch tells `nix repl` to load attributes from a Nix file.
+Using the `--file` option tells `nix repl` to load attributes from a Nix file.
 If the Nix expression in this file evaluates to an attribute set (a map of attribute names to values), the attributes of this set are bound to variables within the REPL session.
 Nested attribute sets build up our attribute tree.

 Though experimental, the command `nix search` is safe and helpful.
-Just be aware that input parameters/switches or output formatting might change with later releases if you script using it.
+Just be aware that input parameters/options or output formatting might change with later releases if you script using it.

-We can use an `--extra-experimental-features nix-command` switch to use an experimental feature with `nix` for a single call.
+We can use an `--extra-experimental-features nix-command` option to use an experimental feature with `nix` for a single call.
 Putting this all together, this is how we'd search the provided `default.nix` file:

 ```sh
 nix --extra-experimental-features nix-command search --file . '' ^